Mesdames et messieurs – welcome to the second installment of our feature on Germany’s Gestalten Verlag:

 How Advertising Recycles Ideas

-A visual lesson in originality: Selected campaigns possess unique hashtags that allow readers to interact with Joe la Pompe’s extensive research, cast their opinion online, and make their own judgments.
+A couple of visual lessons in originality: Campaigns are allocated hashtags that allow readers to interact with Joe la Pompe’s extensive research, cast their opinion online, and make their own judgments.

 An essential compass for anyone remotely involved in advertising – one that clearly shows which rabbit hole you would not necessarily want to tumble down.